 I first began to meditate in 2015.
-I spent 30 to 60 minutes in meditation each day for about a year, but there weren’t enough noticeable changes so I lost interest and quit.
+I spent 30 to 60 minutes in meditation each day for about a year, but there weren’t enough noticeable changes, so I lost interest and quit.
 A bit ago, I was given some new effective meditation techniques that are promoting wonderful sensations within my body.
 My recent positive meditation experiences have created a deep desire within me to meditate each day.

-When and where to meditate
+Effective Meditation Techniques When and where to meditate

-Prior to beginning a meditation, I slow my breathing to a steady rhythmic breath, in through the nose and out through the mouth.
+Prior to beginning meditation, I slow my breathing to a steady rhythmic breath, in through the nose and out through the mouth.
 I usually do this about 5 to 8 times.
 Breathing slower begins the process of moving from beta brainwaves to theta waves, the ideal state for meditation.

 - Beta waves- awake state (conscious and alert state)